 Bees don’t typically sting, but certain wasps and hornets are known to get aggressive.
 Their behavior can be unpredictable, especially in the fall months when they begin to prepare for the winter months ahead.
 Especially if you or someone nearby is allergic to bee stings, trying to handle a bee problem on your own is not a smart idea.
-If you see a nest on or near your property, it’s best to call a professional exterminator who can advise the best way to approach the problem.
+If you see a nest on or near your property, it’s best to call a bee, wasp & hornet exterminator who can advise the best way to approach the problem.

 Professional Bee Removal